brillout/wildcard-api/docs/readme.template.md

    </summary>

    The function `getApiResponse` allows you to use Wildcard with any server framework.
-In fact, the Express/Koa/Hapi middlewares are tiny wrappers on top of `getApiResponse`.
+   In fact, the Express/Koa/Hapi middlewares are tiny wrappers around `getApiResponse`.
-   You use `getApiResponse` to build the response of any HTTP request made to `/wildcard/*`.
+   You use `getApiResponse` to build the HTTP response for any HTTP request made to `/wildcard/*`.
    ~~~js
    // Node.js server